 In both Chapter 13 and Chapter 7 bankruptcies, most unsecured debts like credit cards, medical bills and unsecured loans are dischargeable.
 In Chapter 13, frequently taxes are not dischargeable, but can be paid through a Chapter 13 plan.
 The payments that go to the trustee can then be used to pay the taxes.
 For the most part, the debts that are dischargeable in Chapter 7 are also dischargeable in Chapter 13.

 For the most part, unsecured debt is dischargeable in both Chapter 7 and Chapter 13, and backed-up secured debt, like back mortgage payments, can be “caught up” in Chapter 13, which is common practice.

 Benefits of Chapter 13

 This filing gives you the opportunity to save your home from foreclosure by creating a repayment plan for mortgage lenders.
-By filing under Chapter 13, individuals can stop foreclosure proceedings, and have the opportunity to cure delinquent mortgage payments over the time of the plan.
-Nevertheless, debtors must still make all mortgage payments in full that come due during the Chapter 13 plan period on time as they come due.
+By filing under Chapter 13, individuals can stop foreclosure proceedings, and have the opportunity to cure delinquent mortgage payments over the course of the time established for completing the plan.
+Nevertheless, debtors must still make all mortgage payments in full that come due during the Chapter 13 plan period, on time as they come due.

-Chapter 13 law also has a special rules to protect third parties who are liable with the debtor (co-debtors) on “consumer debts.”
+Chapter 13 law also has a special rule that protects third parties who are liable with the debtor (co-debtors) on “consumer debts.”
 This co-debtor “stay provision” protects co-signers during the plan.